8 Free Resources to Learn to Code Online

 8. WordPress Codex

 Want to focus on learning simple tweaks and cheats to improve your WordPress website?
 Head over to WordPress Codex, the ultimate resource.
 Learn everything from how to change your existing theme’s colors to creating your own from scratch.
 Note that these lessons are helpful for those running a WordPress.org site, but many of the lessons aren’t applicable to sites run off WordPress.com.
+Want more?
+Compare over 90 online computer science bachelor’s degrees in GetEducated’s degree database and set yourself up for a career in the ever-expanding information technology sector!

 Written by: Kayleigh Gilbert